EQI Home | Emotional Intelligence

-If you are thinking about studying psychology, or are currently studying it, and you really want to help people, please read the following notes.
+If you are thinking about studying psychology, or are currently studying it, and you really want to help people, especially teens, please read the following notes.

-Making Money with Psychology Degrees - A university professor encourages students to think about making money, not helping people.
+Making Money with Psychology Degrees - A university professor encourages students to think about making money.

 Psychologists vs. hugs